nagata-yuichi/Dihedral-Escher-Tiling/README.md

 The instructions for using this program are commented in the first few lines of the program.
 The points of a polygon must be numbered clockwise and should be arranged at approximately equal intervals (not necessarily exact).

-The format of a created polygon data is as follows.
+The format of a created polygon data is as follows:
 &nbsp; \- the number of points
 &nbsp; \- the x and y coordinates of the points